AdrianSkar/keybindings/README.md

 # Custom/mod version of @madslundt's [keybindings repo](https://github.com/madslundt/keybindings).

-Using the caps lock key to remap `{ i, j, k, l }`  to act as arrows and several other keys to act as common shortcuts.
+Using the caps lock key to remap `{ i, j, k, l }`  to act as arrows while pressing both and several other keys to act as common shortcuts.

 For [Linux](#linux) and [Windows](#windows)